JJena/JMETER-Advanced-Dashboard/README.md

 # JMeter Live Dashboard Listener

 A JMeter plugin that provides real-time dashboard visualization for your performance tests.
-This plugin generates a live JTL file that can be consumed by an HTML dashboard for real-time monitoring.
+This plugin generates a live JTL file that can be consumed by an HTML dashboard for real-time monitoring OR you can load existing jtl's to generate report later.

 ## Features